Code-Institute-Submissions/Rubys-Riding-Center/README.md

     ### Acknowledgement
     --------------------

     This project was inspired by my little daughter and her love for people and horses.
-In her eyes all children are equal no matter their circumstances and combinedcombining that with her love for horses and everything horsey gave rise to a project that can grow as my knowledge grows.
+In her eyes all children are equal no matter their circumstances and combining that with her love for horses and everything horsey gave rise to a project that can grow as my knowledge grows.